UBC-MDS/exploratory-data-viz/chapters/en/module1.md

 <opt text="False">

-High level visualization libraries concentrate on the data and the relationships between them.
+High-level visualization libraries concentrate on the data and the relationships between them.

 </opt>